|Danielle B. Abel (she/her/hers)|

 |Danielle Schwartz Miller (she/her)|

-Danielle Miller, M.S., is a second-year PhD student in Counseling Psychology at Ball State University with a particular interest in psychosocial oncology, quality of life, behavioral medicine, and provider empathy in healthcare.
+Danielle Miller, M.S., is a third-year PhD doctoral candidate in Counseling Psychology at Ball State University with a particular interest in psychosocial oncology, quality of life, behavioral medicine, and provider empathy in healthcare.
 Born and raised in Pennsylvania, Danielle is brand new to Indiana – and always open to recommendations for places to check out!
 She earned her Master of Science degree in Counseling Psychology from Chatham University in Pittsburgh, PA.
 While at Chatham, Danielle led a research project at Hillman Cancer Center under the mentorship of Dr. Vernissia Tam, M.D., studying quality of life of patients undergoing surgery for pancreatic cancer.
 This rich research experience developed into a broader interest in health psychology and multiculturally-competent healthcare.
 Danielle also worked on a research team examining how negative stereotypes affect the mental wellbeing of military veterans.
 Danielle hopes to work in a hospital, cancer center, or VA by meeting with patients and their loved ones and would enjoy educating medical providers how to deliver culturally-sensitive care.
 When not working with clients, developing research ideas, or teaching, Danielle likes playing with her dog, gardening, going on hikes, and recommending TV shows to anyone who will listen (Curb Your Enthusiasm and Ozark!).